Bathroom · Modernize

 Bathroom implementation specs

-• Keep at least 30-36 inches for primary walk paths.
+• Keep at least 30 to 36 inches for primary walk paths

-• Use rug and furniture scale that fits room proportions.
+• Use rug and textile scale that fits room proportions without overcrowding

-• Confirm bulb color temperature and CRI before final install.
+• Confirm bulb color temperature and CRI before final install, lighting that flatters the room can neutralize a lot of fixture damage

 Common mistakes